mondejar/homography-cnn/README.md

 # Introduction

-The idea of this work is similar to: https://arxiv.org/abs/1606.03798
+The idea of this work is based on: https://arxiv.org/abs/1606.03798

 - [Objective](#objetive)
   - [Training Dataset](#training-dataset)